giljr/cv/README.md

 ```
 What is Flask?

-Flask is a micro web framework
+Flaskis a micro web framework
 written in Python.
 It is
 classified as a microframework
 because it does not require